How To Spot the Signs of Drug Use in Teens

 • Shifting relationships with family and friends

-Physical Signs of Drug Abuse in Teens
+Physical Teen Drug Abuse Symptoms

 Physical signs of substance abuse in teens include: